marshallmcdonnell/rucio-docker-compose/README.md

 Each of the sub-directories have README that explain further details of that component.

-#**WARNING:** not in a working state!!!
+#

+:warning: **WARNING:** NOT IN A WORKING STATE!!!

 This repo is to reproduce my errors while setting up a docker-compose Rucio setup for development.

-Current error is during file upload in the `rucio-client/test/k8s-tutorial-test-script.sh`:
+Following the ["Quickstart"](#quickstart) steps below, the current error is during file upload in the `rucio-client/test/k8s-tutorial-test-script.sh`:

-*Commands*:
+ - *Commands*:
 ```
 rucio upload --rse XRD1 --scope test file1
 rucio upload --rse XRD1 --scope test file2